SelinCetinkaya/grocery-list/README.md

 Styling has been a weakness of mine in the past.
 I look forward to exploring the possibilities that come with using a CSS library and getting more comfortable with styling in general.

 ### Opportunities:
 Since this is an app based on a real-life problem that I experience, I am excited to not only get it functional for this project, but also work on it post-course to add additional functionality that I think would be helpful.
-It will be fun to be able to shpw off everything that I have learned so far in an app that I genuinely believe I would use in my personal life.
+It will be fun to be able to show off everything that I have learned so far in an app that I genuinely believe I would use in my personal life.

 ### Threats:
 I tend to avoid things that I know I won't get right the first time.
 I will need to remind myself that this is my opporunity to get uncomfortable and push myself to learn and become a better software engineer, even if that means getting something wrong the first time around.